Adaptive Boundary Control of the Kuramoto-Sivashinsky Equation Under Intermittent Sensing: Simulation Example

-The used numerical scheme is based on the mesh-free collocation method using radial basis functions (RBF)s \cite{collocation}.
-We estimate $w_{xxx}(0)$ and $w_{x}(0)$ using the Euler forward scheme and $v_{xxx}(1)$ and $v_{x}(1)$ using the Euler backward scheme.
-The Lyapunov function candidates $(V_{1},V_{2})$ are approximated using Riemannian sums.
-Furthermore, we select multiquadric RBFs, which depend on a shape parameter $c>0$.
-We set $c:=0.4$ in all the simulations.
+The system is discretized with the mesh-free collocation method in \cite{collocation}, based on radial basis functions (RBFs).
+We estimate the boundary values $w_{xxx}(0)$ and $w_{x}(0)$ using the Euler forward scheme and $v_{xxx}(1)$ and $v_{x}(1)$ using the Euler backward scheme.
+The Lyapunov function candidates $(V_{1},V_{2})$ are estimated using Riemannian sums.